CS2 Stats Tracker: How to Actually Use Your Data to Rank Up

 The KAST Method for Self-Improvement

 KAST (% of rounds with a Kill, Assist, Survival, or Trade) is the best single metric for overall impact.
-Here's how to improve it:
+A professional CS2 player typically maintains 70–75% KAST.
+Here's how to improve each component:

 A KAST % above 70% is strong.
-Below 60% means you're playing too passively or too recklessly.
+Below 60% means you're playing too passively, too recklessly, or in poor positions.

 Tracking Session Patterns